 The course goes up into Cayuga Heights via a short and steep dirt path, then descends gradually down Remington Road.
 It then follows the Waterfront Trail around Stewart Park, makes a loop around the perimeter of Newman Municipal Golf Course, and returns via the bird sanctuary.
 Getting lost isn’t really a problem—simply follow someone who knows the route, as there are plenty of Turkey Trot veterans who run it every year.

-Meet at the IHS Activities room between 8:15 AM and 8:30 AM.
+Meet at the IHS Activities room between 8:15 and 8:30 AM.
 There is no pre-registration.
+Suggested donation is $10 and is onsite and cash only.

 The run starts at 9:00 AM.